Maundy (foot washing): Eastern Orthodox and Byzantine Catholic

 The Eastern Orthodox and Eastern Catholic Churches practice the ritual of the Washing of Feet on Holy and Great Thursday (Maundy Thursday) according to their ancient rites.
 The service may be performed either by a bishop, washing the feet of twelve priests; or by an Hegumen (Abbot) washing the feet of twelve members of the brotherhood of his monastery.
 The ceremony takes place at the end of the Divine Liturgy.

 After Holy Communion, and before the dismissal, the brethren all go in procession to the place where the Washing of Feet is to take place (it may be in the center of the nave, in the narthex, or a location outside).
 After a psalm and some troparia (hymns) an ektenia (litany) is recited, and the bishop or abbot reads a prayer.
 Then the deacon reads the account in the Gospel of John, while the clergy perform the roles of Christ and his apostles as each action is chanted by the deacon.
 The deacon stops when the dialogue between Jesus and Peter begins.
 The senior-ranking clergyman among those whose feet are being washed speaks the words of Peter, and the bishop or abbot speaks the words of Jesus.
 Then the bishop or abbot himself concludes the reading of the Gospel, after which he says another prayer and sprinkles all of those present with the water that was used for the foot washing.
 The procession then returns to the church and the final dismissal is given as normal.

 Oriental Orthodox

 Foot washing rites are also observed in the Oriental Orthodox churches on Maundy Thursday.

 In the Coptic Orthodox Church the service is performed by the parish priest.
 He blesses the water for the foot washing with the cross, just as he would for blessing holy water and he washes the feet of the entire congregation.

-In the Syrian Orthodox Church, this service is performed by a bishop or priest.
+In the Syriac Orthodox Church, this service is performed by a bishop or priest.
 There will be some 12 selected men, both priests and the lay people, and the bishop or priest will wash and kiss the feet of those 12 men.
 It is not merely a dramatization of the past event.
 Further it is a prayer where the whole congregation prays to wash and cleanse them of their sins.